zbynekdrlik/obs-yt-player/THREAD_PROGRESS.md

 - Simplified setup process
 - Fixed ALL imports to use relative imports for true multi-instance isolation
 - Redesigned import system using importlib for proper package loading
+- Fixed syntax error introduced during conversion

 ## PR Status:
 - Branch: `feature/folder-based-instances`
 - PR: #29
-- Status: **Import system redesigned, ready for testing**
+- Status: **Import system redesigned and syntax errors fixed, ready for testing**
-- Changes: Fixed critical import error that prevented script from loading in OBS
+- Changes: Fixed critical import error and syntax error that prevented script from loading in OBS

 ## Critical Note:
 Version 4.0.5 redesigns the import system to properly support multi-instance operation.
 The main script now uses `importlib` to dynamically import the modules as a proper Python package, which allows the relative imports within modules to work correctly.
+Also fixed a syntax error in utils.py that was introduced during the conversion process.